Q: Is there a rider limit? Will the event sell out?

 Q: Where is the best place to park on the Seattle side?
 How much does it cost?

 A: There is plenty of street parking and ferry commuter parking in the area, but you may have to ride your bike a few blocks to the registration area.
+Look for Seattle's parking regulations for the area in which you park.

 Q: Where is the best place to park on the Bainbridge Island side?
 How much does it cost?